 “Do you both promise to care for each other in both the joys but also the difficulties of life, and share the responsibility for growth and passion in your life together?”

 “_____, do you take ______ to be your Wife?
 Do you promise to love, honor, cherish and protect her, forsaking all others and being faithful to her alone?”

 Destination Wedding Vows

-Many officiants have the couples recite vows the old fashioned way.
-But afterwards, you can add your own vows or a statement of love.
+Many officiants have the couples recite vows the old-fashioned way.
+But afterward, you can add your own vows or a statement of love.

 Unless the couple asks for something less traditional, for vows use: